 For the English high school subject requirement, we can count either a "general education" college English course (such a course would also count towards your bachelor's degree) or you may take an English course one level below the general education English course (such a course would improve your high school subject tally but would not count towards your bachelor's degree).
 In the mathematics area, you may take intermediate algebra or geometry.
 Neither of these course are considered "baccalaureate" level, so they would not count towards your eventual bachelor's degree, but they would count towards the high school subject requirement.

-Feel free to call us in the Admissions Office at (707) 664-2778 if you have any questions about eligibility.
+Feel free to call us in the Admissions Office at

 Subject Requirement Substitution for Students with Disabilities